SEEKING VOLUNTEERS TO ASSIST IN OPERATIONS

 Seeking Part Time Volunteers & Interns to assist in operations, marketing, social media, exhibition preparation and hosting.

 Assist with educational programming at the Center and its programs, development and management of special events for Gallery, manage Public Relations listings and other PR tasks for exhibitions and events at the Center (Facebook and social media, etc), design PR flyers, invitations, notices, etc, for exhibitions and events, assist with exhibition installation and removal.
 Curatorial opportunities.

-To volunteer at the SE Center please complete the following.
+To volunteer at the SE Center or inquire about an internship, please complete the following.

 You will be contacted for an interview.

 Feel free to stop by Second Saturday Coffee to introduce yourself.